4d/docs/docs/REST/ClassFunctions.md

 $city:=ds.City.getCity("Aguada")
 ```

-> Only functions with the `exposed` keyword can be directly called from REST requests.
-See [Exposed vs non-exposed functions](ORDA/ordaClasses.md#exposed-vs-non-exposed-functions) section.
+> Only functions with the `exposed` keyword can be directly from REST requests.
+See [Exposed vs non-exposed functions](../ORDA/ordaClasses.md#exposed-vs-non-exposed-functions) section.

 ## Function calls

-Functions must always be called using REST **POST** requests (a GET request will receive an error).

-Functions are called on the corresponding object on the server datastore.
+Functions are simply called on the appropriate ORDA interface or singleton class, without ().
+For example, if you have defined a `helloWorld()` function in the Interface dataclass class, you could call it using the following request:

+`/rest/Interface/helloWorld`

+Parameters are passed either in the body of the POST request (POST calls) or in the `params` collection in the URL (GET calls).

 |Class function|Syntax|
 |---|----|